Call for an initial consultation

 What should I do if I want to give a gift under a power of attorney?

 A power of attorney agent should only make a monetary gift on behalf of the donor if the donor lacks the mental capacity to make that decision themselves.
 Before making a gift, an agent should make every effort to involve the donor in the decision-making process.
 When making a gift on behalf of a donor, the agent should carefully consider the donor’s views, wishes, and values; the broader thoughts of close family and friends; and whether the donor can afford the proposed gift in the context of the donor’s overall wealth.
 It is important to keep in mind that any gift should be in keeping with what the donor would have gifted if they had full mental capacity.
 You should also keep a record of all gifts.
 The Office of the Public Guardian has the authority to request and investigate any gifts given out by agents.
-If you are an agent and need advice before making a gift on behalf of a donor, then you should contact an experienced power of attorney solicitor, such as Graysons’ team of Sheffield and Chesterfield solicitors.
+If you are an agent and need advice before making a gift on behalf of a donor, then you should contact an experienced power of attorney solicitor, such as Graysons’ team of Sheffield, Chesterfield and Hathersage solicitors.

 Do I have to make monetary gifts as an attorney?